-6 When the Respondent or Complainant is an Employee, Michael Freer will typically serve as the Deputy Title IX Coordinator.
+6 When the Respondent or Complainant is an Employee, the Director of Human Resources will typically serve as the Deputy Title IX Coordinator.

 A report under this Policy should be made to the Title IX Coordinator, a Deputy Title IX Coordinator, or another below-listed Campus Authority in person, by mail, by telephone, or by e-mail.